sandipransing/math_series/README.md

 ## Contributing

+If you know any series and wanted to add that to the gem then feel free to do so.
 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/math_series.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.